A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: Related work

 \subsection{Causes}

 Cybersickness symptoms are similar to motion sickness, but the underlying causes are different~\cite{stanney1997cybersickness}.
 Researchers have proposed various theories to explain the mechanisms of CS.
 One of the most popular theories is the sensory conflict theory, which suggests that CS occurs due to conflicts between visual and vestibular information~\cite{reason1975motion}.
-Another theory gaining attention is the subjective vertical theory, which argues that CS is caused by a collision between perceived and expected information from the body's sensor and the brain~\cite{bles1998motion}.
+The subjective vertical theory proposes that CS occurs due to a conflict between the sensory information from the body and the brain's expectations~\cite{bles1998motion}.
 To better understand CS, researchers have recommended integrating these two theories into a comprehensive model~\cite{bos2008theory}.

 Factors associated with CS can be classified into three categories: hardware, content, and human factors~\cite{chang2020virtual}.
 Hardware factors such as field of view (FOV) and latency have been widely studied.
-FOV is the maximum visual angle of a display device, and adaptive FOV has been proposed to mitigate CS.
-Kim \textit{et al.} applied a dynamic FOV system using electrophysiological signals, and the results show that reducing FOV effectively can alleviate discomfort, especially during acceleration and rotational movements~\cite{kim2008application}.
-Latency is another hardware factor that affects CS.
-DiZio \textit{et al.} conducted a study showing that as the latency increases, the severity of VR sickness also increases~\cite {dizio1997circumventing}.
-Content factors, such as optical flow, graphic realism, and controllability, have also been examined.
+Adaptive FOV has been proposed as a way to reduce CS, with FOV representing the maximum visual angle of a display device.
+Kim \textit{et al.} employed a dynamic FOV system that adjusts the FOV using electrophysiological signals.
+Their results indicate that reducing FOV effectively alleviates discomfort, especially during acceleration and rotational movements~\cite{kim2008application}.
+Another hardware factor that affects CS is latency.
+DiZio \textit{et al.} demonstrated that increasing latency increases the severity of VR sickness~\cite{dizio1997circumventing}.
+Content factors, such as optical flow, graphic realism, and controllability, have also been studied.
 Optical flow is the VR scene's movement that allows individuals to experience illusory self-motion.
 Faster locomotion speed in the VR scene is associated with more severe CS~\cite{chardonnet2015visually, liu2012study}.
 Human factors such as age, ethnicity, and gaming experience significantly correlate with CS levels~\cite{wang2021using}.